LASA Computer Science

 Grade Placement: 10–12 Credit: 1.0

-Prerequisite: Introduction to Computer Science or AP Computer Science
+Prerequisite: Fundamentals of Computer Science or AP Computer Science

 Moving beyond the static pages of the early web, today’s dynamic internet is based on serving web applications to users.
 Starting from the basics of how the web works, students will learn how to implement and deploy their own web applications.
 The projects will address password security as well as issues in scaling a web application to support large numbers of users.
 Topics covered include HTML, CSS, HTTP, JavaScript, cookies, processing user input, using databases, as well as security protocols and user verification.
 With mobile phone sales soon exceeding 2 billion units per year, mobile applications are in high demand.
 Develop real applications using Android Studio that run on your phone.